 This pet-friendly plant is given its name because of its coin-shaped leaves.
 It’s quite popular because it is beautiful to look at, but easy to care for - even for budding plant parents!

-If you’re looking to buy indoor plants such as this one, you do need a bit of luck.
+If you’re looking to buy plants for your room or house such as this one, you do need a bit of luck.
 This indoor plant is somewhat rare.
 So, if you happen across one, do consider getting it!

 Snake Plant Laurentii

 When you ask veteran houseplant owners for a beginner plant, they’d most likely point out the snake plant.
 It’s actually not just a big, green, leafy plant that looks great.
 It’s actually loved for its air-purifying capabilities as well.

 Buying pot plants like snake plants should be simple and straightforward.
 But what you should be looking for is a snake plant that has lush, green leaves.
 If you notice the leaves to be pale, maybe don’t get that particular one because it may be a sign that the plant isn’t flourishing.